Move from resistance to collaboration in renewable energy projects.

 Documented answers to:

-What causes local conflict or tension around renewable energy projects - and how should the underlying concerns be assessed and addressed?
+1. What causes local tension/conflict around renewable energy projects - and how should the underlying concerns be assessed and addressed?

 The multiple impacts of community resistance